 This is the face of the rabbit that is laying on its left side.
-Its mouth is towards the right, the white arrow points to its right eye.
-The abscess is the large circlular area below and to the left of the eye.
+Its mouth is towards the right.
+The abscess is the large circular area below and to the left of the eye.

 The diseased tissue (black arrow) is gently dissected away from the healthy tissue.
 The healthy jaw muscle (white arrow) is apparent .